dnsimple/dnsimple-support/content/articles/guide-getting-started-with-your-team.md

 ---
-meta: A Guide for getting started with your team on DNSimple
+meta: A guide for getting started with your team on DNSimple
-title: First Steps guide to setting up your team
+title: First Steps Guide to Setting Up Your Team
-excerpt: A Guide for setting up your team members with your account
+excerpt: A guide for setting up your team members with your account
 categories:
 - DNSimple
 - Guides
 ---

-# Guide: Getting started with your team
+# Guide: Getting Started With Your Team

 ### Table of Contents {#toc}